YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

    lcl(1,2,"abc",5)=7
    lcl("x")=1

-   YDB>SET y="x”
+   YDB>SET y="x"

    YDB>FOR SET y=$QUERY(@y) QUIT:y="" WRITE !,y,"=",@y

 The output will be the same as the ZWRITE output.

-For more details about the behavior of these functions with historical null collation, please consult the `M Programmer’s Guide <./index.html>`_.
+For more details about the behavior of these functions with historical null collation, please consult the `M Programmer's Guide <./index.html>`_.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 MUPIP Binary Extract and Load